bengarrett/RetroTxt/docs/options.md

 It is the browser that determines which files are binary or text so the results could be wrong.

 Firefox does not support the feature.

+### API permissions granted

+A complete list of all the API features that RetroTxt has permission to access.
+Please read the [privacy policy](privacy.md) for information on what is accessed and why.